How much does a French tutor cost?

-The average cost for French tutoring is $40 per hour.
+The average cost for French tutoring is $25 to $50 per hour.
 Hiring a french tutor to teach you to speak French, you will likely spend between $15 and $70 on each lesson.
 The price of French tutoring can vary greatly by region (and even by zip code).
-View our local french tutors or get free estimates from tutors near you.

 Whether you’re a high school junior who needs to pass your required language course, or someone with a severe case of wanderlust and the need to splurge on an extravagant French vacation, you’ll need to up your language proficiency.